-The prison was inspected in summer 2016, the full reports can be read at the Ministry of Justice web site, just follow the links below.
+The prison was inspected in September 2019, the full reports and Action lans can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports follow the links below: